Southern utilities look to nuclear solution

 The bill's requirement that utilities generate 20 percent of their power through renewable resources like wind and solar by 2020 or face penalties puts an unfair burden on utilities in the South, where those types of power generation are less effective, the utilities said.

-Should the provision survive in the final version of the bill, consumers likely would see a steep rise in their monthly bills in coming years, three Southern utility chief executives and a university professor told the governors, gathered at Kingsmill Resort for a three-day annual meeting of the Southern Governors' Association.
+Should the provision survive in the final version of the renewable energy bill as written, consumers likely would see a steep rise in their monthly bills in coming years, three Southern utility chief executives and a university professor told the governors, gathered at Kingsmill Resort for a three-day annual meeting of the Southern Governors' Association.

-"Many of our states have no chance to generate consistent wind and solar power," said Mississippi Gov. Haley Barbour.
+"Many of our states have no chance to generate consistent wind and solar power," said Mississippi Gov. Haley Barbour in response.
 The House-passed energy bill, named the American Clean Energy and Security Act of 2009, "just screws us."

 While Southern governors expressed hope of expanding the amount of nuclear power production — a method of generation that produces low carbon emissions — nuclear isn't considered a renewable source in the legislation.